shesharpnl/.github/README.md

 ## Contributing

 Welcome!
 We appreciate your interest in contributing to our project.
-We accept PRs from existing community members and individuals that identify as an underrepresented gender in tech.
-This [document](CONTRIBUTING.md) outlines the process for making contributions and provides guidelines for developers.
+However, our mission is to support women and underrepresented groups in tech.
+So, we only accept PRs from existing community members and individuals who identify as an underrepresented gender in tech.

+Our [contributing guidelines](CONTRIBUTING.md) outline the process for making contributions and provide guidelines for developers.

 ## Support

-If you encounter any issues, have questions, or need assistance, please refer to our support [documentation](SUPPORT.md).
+If you encounter any issues, have questions, or need assistance, please refer to our [support documentation](SUPPORT.md).

 ## Code of Conduct